joshfrench/om-wiki-fork/Tutorial.md

 your user interface.
 At the same time, Om leaves the door open for alternate syntaxes for describing the DOM if that's your cup of tea.

-Lets edit our code so we get zebra striping on the list.
+Let's edit our code so we get zebra striping on the list.
 Lets add a helper function `stripe` before the `om/root` expression:

 ```clj